 - Point the camera on the web browser’s QR code bar.

-- The Google Authenticator will then show an authentication code.
+- The Authenticator will then show an authentication code.
 Type it in immediately on the web browser and click Verify or Done.

 - That’s it.
 Your new smartphone can now provide you fresh authentication code each time you need one.